Miksel90/Miksel90/README.md

 🌱 I decided to leave my job as a teacher after 8 years to pursue a new path in life.
 Currently studying Front End development at Noroff and I have just finished year 1.
 I started studying in August 2022.

-😊 Outside coding I like to play video games, lift heavy weights and cooking from scracth!
+😊 Outside coding I like to play video games, lift heavy weights, collect Pokemon cards and cooking from scracth!

 ## Languages